-- Over the course of 100 days from April 6 to July 16 1994, an estimated 800,000 to 1 million Tutsis and some moderate Hutus were slaughtered in the Rwandan genocide.1 A recent report has estimated the number to be close to 2 million.2
+- Over the course of 100 days from April 6 to July 16 1994, an estimated 800,000 to 1 million Tutsis and some moderate Hutus were slaughtered in the Rwandan genocide.
+The official Government of Rwanda number of those killed in the genocide is 1,074,017, of whom 93.7 percent were Tutsi.
+1 A 2008 report estimated the number to be close to 2 million.2

 - There are between 300,000 to 400,000 survivors of the genocide.4

 - Between 250,000 and 500,000 women were raped during the 100 days of genocide.5 Up to 20,000 children were born to women as a result of rape.6